Wizard of Oz Prototyping: What It Is, How & Why It's Done

 Determining The Simulation of Functionality

-When you know what you’re testing and why you can begin to design your prototype and decide how you want it to simulate the functionality you’re testing.
-Will a wireframe work or maybe you need a simple digital version?
+Once you've identified what and why you're testing, it's time to design your prototype and determine how it will simulate the targeted functionality.
+Will a wireframe suffice, or do you need a more refined digital version?
 How will you simulate the responses for the user?
 What’s the role of the wizard?

 In order to build the prototype, you need to know what functionality you want to test and then make the prototype fake the functionality.
 It should give the user a realistic experience with their interactions as if they were interacting with a website or app.